tim5go/awesome-one-class-classification/README.md

-# Awesome One Class Classification
+# Awesome One Class Classification (and its appplication to NLP/CV)

 A curated list of awesome resources dedicated to One Class Classification.